Eng-Esraa-shamaa/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

-* For every additional element, why you are adding it Load Balancer:
+* For every additional element, why you are adding it?

+1-Load Balancer:
 Distributes incoming traffic evenly among the servers for load balancing and redundancy.

-Web Servers:
+2-Web Servers:
 Host the www.foobar.com website.
 Multiple servers provide redundancy and improve website performance.
 If one server fails, the others can continue serving traffic.

-SSL Certificate:
+3-SSL Certificate:
 Enables HTTPS to encrypt traffic between clients and the web servers to ensure data security.

-Three Firewalls :
+4-Three Firewalls :
 Firewall 1 acts as a perimeter firewall while Firewalls 2 and 3 are placed between each web server and the load balancer.

-Monitoring clients:
+5-Monitoring clients:
 Collect and send server performance and application metrics to a monitoring service.

 * What are firewalls for?